747Productions/SURF/README.md

 My C++ implementation of the Signature-Retained Fast Video Generation Algorithm as specified by [this paper.](https://arxiv.org/pdf/2603.21002)
-This library contains compression and refiner modules, for use in your own artificial intelligence projects.
+This library contains compression and refiner modules, for use in your own artificial intelligence projects and includes a demo made using torchlib.